Bacalar Lagoon Mexico: The Complete Travel Guide

 Nixtamal cocina a fuego y lena

-Awesome restaurant in a lush garden (beware of the mosquitos).
+One of the best restaurants in Bacalar for dinner in my opinion.
+Located in a lush garden (beware of the mosquitoes).
 They offer an interesting menu based on grilled fish or meat, but also vegan options and Mexican dishes.

-The service is great and the presentation of the dishes very cool.
+The service is great, and the presentation of the dishes is very cool.

-They offer you a shot of kombucha at your arrival followed by backed black tortilla chips with delicious dips.
+They offer you a shot of kombucha upon arrival, followed by baked black tortilla chips with delicious dips.

-I would have definitely gone back there if I stayed longer.
+I would have definitely gone back there if I had stayed longer.

 Savora Bakhalal

-Great Italian Mexican restaurant except, don’t get the tiramisu because it’s not the original one.
+It’s a great Italian Mexican restaurant, except don’t get the tiramisu because it’s not the original one.

-I had arachera (meat) with grilled vegetables and it was all delicious. (open for lunch and dinner)
+I had “arrachera” (meat) with grilled vegetables, and it was all delicious. (open for lunch and dinner)

 Maracuya food truck